 I’ve been travelling for a week now.
 My journey started last Sunday when I took a HOP by Air France flight from Basel to Paris Orly to attend a meeting with the ICAO Regional Office on Monday and Tuesday.
-The meeting went rather well I’d say, but apart from that I think Paris will never be one of my favourites.
-It’s a lovely city for sure, but somehow it simply doesn’t do anything for me.
+The meeting went rather well I’d say.
 As for HOP, to be honest I don’t see the difference.
 It felt like a normal Air France regional service.

 And then from Zürich to Istanbul I took the evening Turkish Airlines flight, operated by an A321 aircraft.
 The aircraft did not have the standard Turkish Airlines cabin and, if I’m not mistaken, I think it may previously have been in service with Kingfisher Airways.

 This trip report covers the return leg from Istanbul to Basel, also with Turkish Airlines.

 Seat: 18A, window

 From: Istanbul Atatürk Airport

 To: Basel Mulhouse

 Date: 05 October 2013

 The venue of the conference is the Radisson Blue Istanbul Airport.
 The hotel is located at the north end, slightly to the side of the two parallel runways at Atatürk airport, which is rather cool if, like me, you like watching planes.
 Here’s the view from my window this morning.

 However, if you have a light sleep, perhaps this is not the place for you.
 Istanbul has no night ban and the sound of departing aircraft is rather loud, given that they pass nearly directly over the hotel at very low altitude.